-Cross-site Request Forgery (CSRF), XSRF, or Sea surf vulnerabilities are a common type of web application security vulnerability found in many off the shelf, open source and custom-built web applications.
-A CSRF attack involves an attacker leveraging a web application vulnerability to trick an unsuspecting victim (usually via social engineering) into making an authenticated request the victim did not intend to make.
+Cross-site Request Forgery (CSRF), XSRF, or Sea surf vulnerabilities are common web application security vulnerabilities found in many off-the-shelf, open-source, and custom-built web applications.
+A CSRF attack involves an attacker leveraging a web application vulnerability to trick an unsuspecting victim (usually via social engineering) into making an authenticated request that the victim did not intend to make.

 In a CSRF attack, the victim’s web browser cannot distinguish between a legitimate and a malicious request and is therefore tricked into executing unwanted actions to the web application as intended by the attacker.
-When sending an HTTP request to a website the user is already logged in to, the browser will dutifully send the session Cookie (containing the user’s session ID) to the web server.
-Unfortunately, this is precisely what the attacker is after – to “forge” requests on behalf of the end user.
-Since a vulnerable application would not use any anti CSRF tokens, the application will accept the forged request and carry out the attacker’s bidding.
+When sending an HTTP request to a website that the user is already logged in to, the browser will dutifully send the session cookie (containing the user’s session ID) to the web server.
+Unfortunately, this is precisely what the attacker is after – to “forge” requests on behalf of the end-user.
+Since a vulnerable application would not use any anti-CSRF tokens, the application will accept the forged request and carry out the attacker’s bidding.

 CSRF vulnerabilities could be challenging without the right tools.
-Acunetix is a web application vulnerability scanner and as part of the myriad of vulnerability test it performs, including Cross-site Request Forgery (CSRF).
+Acunetix is a website security scanner and the myriad of vulnerability test that it performs includes Cross-site Request Forgery (CSRF).

-While many CSRF scanners can identify missing CSRF tokens, Acunetix goes well beyond the basics by using highly tuned heuristics to tests for advanced variations of CSRF.
-Additionally, the Acunetix web application security scanner even goes beyond CSRF tests and can look for even more serious vulnerabilities such as Cross-site Scripting and SQL Injection too.
+While many CSRF scanners can identify missing anti-CSRF tokens, Acunetix goes well beyond the basics by using highly-tuned heuristics to test for advanced variations of CSRF.
+Additionally, the Acunetix web application security scanner goes beyond CSRF tests and can look for even more serious vulnerabilities such as Cross-site Scripting and SQL Injection, too.

-Acunetix makes customizing the scope of a file inclusion vulnerability scan easy and painless.
-There are several ways to restrict the scope of a CSRF scan – you may choose to exclude pages you don’t want to scan manually, or for more advanced users, Acunetix also supports excluding pages based on regular expressions.
+Acunetix makes customizing the scope of a vulnerability scan easy and painless.
+There are several ways to restrict the scope of a scan – you may choose to exclude pages you don’t want to scan manually or for more advanced users, Acunetix also supports excluding pages based on regular expressions.